jkillingsworth/jkillingsworth.com/_posts/2020-09-12-minimizing-with-gradient-descent.md

 ## The Algorithm

 The gradient descent algorithm is a way of finding a local minimum of a differentiable function.
-In this case, we'll use the same cost function used in the previous post titled [*Visualizing the Climb up the Hill*]({% post_url 2020-08-16-visualizing-the-climb-up-the-hill %}) as the example.
+In this case, we'll use the same cost function used in the previous post titled [*Visualizing the Climb up the Hill*]({% post_url 2020-08-16-visualizing-the-climb-up-the-hill %}) as our example.
 Recall the following equations based on the model of the coin toss game:

 {% latex 1 fig-01 %}
     \begin{document}